Baltoli/skeletons/documents/notes.md

     needs a separate example, because the sum of the arrays needs to be deterministic).
 Maybe better to remove the random fill from the sum experiment, and implement a deterministic fill?

+Should be obvious but it's worth noting that programs run using this dynamic instrumenter need to be pure / deterministic in terms of what they output (fill.c serves as a good example of this).